 Certain employees within a company are exposed to sensitive documents which allow them to have access to information that may be vital to the survival of the business.
 Employees who carry fiduciary duties are expected to act honestly and be diligent.
-A litigation lawyer will be able to help make decisions that are for the best interest of the company.
+A litigation lawyer will be able to help make decisions that are in the best interest of the company.
 Click here for more.

 Directors and officers of an organization carry a responsibility that pierces the corporate veil that typically applies.
 Tue to the corporation being considered a separate legal entity.
 Directors and officers have a broad responsibility to act reasonably.
 In good faith and in the organization’s best interest, when overseeing the management of the company.
 They are also expected to put the needs of the company above their own and to follow all applicable bylaws.
 To see how a litigation lawyer can help, click here.

-The tort of unlawful interference with economic relations typically requires for there to be an unlawful act, where there was an element of the intention to inflict economic harm.
-Where the act had accidentally inflicted harm to the economic relation, the courts have generally found it insufficient to be the tort of interference with economic relations.
+The tort of unlawful interference with economic relations typically requires there to be an unlawful act.
+Where there was an element of the intention to inflict economic harm.
+Where the act had accidentally inflicted harm to the economic relation.
+The courts have generally found it insufficient to be the tort of interference with economic relations.
 Click here for more.

 Contact Us for Help

-If you are an employer or a shareholder and require representation, or seeking to clarify your rights, our team of corporate commercial litigation lawyers is happy to help you navigate your matters.
+If you are an employer or a shareholder and require representation or seeking to clarify your rights, our team of litigation lawyer at Achkar will be happy to help you navigate your matter.
 Contact us at 1 (800) 771-7882, or email [email protected] and we would be happy to assist.